fau-masters-collected-works-cgarbin/decision-threshold-effect-on-accuracy/README.md

 But how exactly a model determines what a correct prediction is?

-Here we will analyze the effect of an important factor a model uses to decide what the correct prediction (label) is for classification problems, the **decision threshold**.
+Here we will analyze the effect of an important factor a model uses to decide the correct prediction (label) for classification problems, the **decision threshold**.
 We will see that without understanding how a model decides what "correct" is, talking about the model accuracy is premature.